zkmkarlsruhe/mac-dist-helper/README.md

 ### Cocoa Application Example

-For a single native macOS Cocoa app called "HelloWorld" which is built from a "HelloWorld.xcodeproj" Xcode project and should be distributed with meta-data text files by the "Foo Bar Baz Developers" Apple Developer account:
+For a single native macOS Cocoa app called "HelloWorld" which is built from a "HelloWorld.xcodeproj" Xcode project and should be distributed without files by the "Foo Bar Baz Developers" Apple Developer account:

 ```makefile
 # app name to build (no extension) for Makefile-mac-app.mk